pybamm-team/PyBaMM/docs/tutorials/add-model.rst

 - ``self.initial_conditions``
 - ``self.variables``

-You may also optionally provide also provide:
+You may also optionally also provide:

 - ``self.events``
 - ``self.default_geometry``